laurenrm246/laurenrm246/README.md

 Hi , I am Lauren Miller :)

-I am highly motivated and detail-oriented individual with 2 years of software development experience with a passion for Cyber Security.
+I am highly motivated and detail-oriented individual with 3 years of application development experience with a passion for Cyber Security.
 I am currently building my skills through the use of various certifications and projects/labs to land my first Cyber Security Position.

 Check out some of my  Cyber Security development projects below.